 - Preheat oven to 400°F. Prepare a cookie sheet with a nonstick spray.

-- In a large bowl, using a hand mixer, beat the sugar and butter together until light and fluffy, about 2 minutes.1 cup granulated sugar, 1 cup unsalted butter
+- In a large bowl, using a hand mixer, beat 1 cup of sugar and the butter together until light and fluffy, about 2 minutes.1½ cups granulated sugar, 1 cup unsalted butter

 - Add the eggs and vanilla; mix until combined.2 large eggs, 1 teaspoon pure vanilla extract